Emotions drive your daily decisions. You may think you use logic and reasoning, but your choices are tied to emotion more than anything else.

 Still, next to awe, joy, laughter, and amusement were the highest contributors to social sharing and engagement in the above studies.

-As babies, out first emotional action not long after being born is to respond to the smile of our parents with our own smile.
+As babies, our first emotional experience, not long after being born, is to respond to the smile of our parents with our own smile.

-That explains why these feelings or emotions are such huge drivers behind the virality of content.
+That explains why these feelings or emotions are such huge drivers behind content virality.
 Happiness, overall, is a huge driver for content sharing.

 Brands have worked “joy marketing” into their strategies for decades, aiming to make their audience feel warm, comfortable, and happy.

-That’s the intent of campaigns like P&G’s highly successful and viral “Thank You, Mom” campaigns that are injected with a lot of emotion (especially joy) when celebrating the strength of mothers.
+That’s the intent of campaigns like P&G’s highly successful and viral “Thank You, Mom” campaigns.
+Emotional marketing examples like this are filled with a lot of emotion (especially joy) when celebrating the strength of mothers.

 Joy can take a lot of forms, though, and it doesn’t have to be commercially intended to elicit a direct sale.